wangyuguan/subspace_MoM/README.md

 # Subspace method of moments for cryo-EM reconstruction

 This repository contains the complementary software for the paper:
-**"Subspace Method of Moments for Ab Initio 3-D Single-Particle Cryo-EM Reconstruction"**
+**"Subspace method of moments for ab initio 3-D single-Particle cryo-EM reconstruction"**
 [arXiv:2410.06889](https://arxiv.org/abs/2410.06889)

 The reproducible code for the results in the paper is provided in the `examples/` folder.